 Yet, there comes a time when visitors begin to tire of haute cuisine and endless nights of Confit du Canard and Coq au Vin.
-For as wonderful and iconic as French cuisine is, even the finer things in life can become tedious and most of us crave a little variety while on vacation.
-Thankfully, Paris does not disappoint in this regard and over the years foreign dishes have become as commonplace as Crepes Suzette.
+For as wonderful and iconic as French cuisine is, even the finer things in life can become tedious, and most of us crave a little variety while on vacation.
+Thankfully, Paris does not disappoint in this regard, and over the years, foreign dishes have become as commonplace as Crepes Suzette.
 Immigration has undoubtedly played a decisive part in challenging accepted traditions, adding unprecedented variety to Paris’ culinary scene.

 Paris’ growing collection of international restaurants can be found all over the city and run the gamut from the Michelin-starred to ramshackle.
 However, one of the largest concentration of foreign restaurants is to be found in a labyrinth of narrow streets in the 5e arrondissement, across the Seine from Notre Dame.
 There are numerous Greek, Indian and North-African restaurants between rue St-Jacques and boulevard St-Michel, so many in fact that the sheer choice of venues – some of them lackluster and touristy – can be overwhelming.
-Thankfully, Cellar Tours is on hand to separate the wheat from the chaff, with our hand-picked guide to Paris’ best foreign restaurants below:
+Thankfully, Cellar Tours is on hand to separate the wheat from the chaff, with our hand-picked selection to Paris’ best foreign restaurants below:

 30 Rue Pierre Lescot